tatsumoto-ren/tatsumoto-ren.github.io/blog/removing-chinese-from-subtitles-and-the-basics-of-vim.md

 ---
 title: Removing Chinese from subtitles and the basics of vim
 date: 1606984029
-tags: [vim, subtitles]
 ---

 Let's talk about Japanese subtitles.
-Many of us have used [kitsunekko](https://kitsunekko.net/dirlist.php?dir=subtitles/japanese/&sort=date&order=desc) and have seen those strange subtitles with Chinese translation on the first line and then below it the actual Japanese on the second line.
+Many of us have used [Kitsunekko](resources.html#japanese-subtitles) and have seen those strange subtitles with Chinese translation on the first line and then below it the actual Japanese on the second line.
 When you use [mpv](https://mpv.io/) to [mine sentences](https://github.com/Ajatt-Tools/mpvacious) from these subtitles